pstorch/bahnhoefe.gpx/README.md

 Then it returned the Waypoints as json for the Bahnhofsfotos App.
 The latest addition are the trainstations from switzerland, via country code `ch`, see [Use](#use).

+This API is hosted at https://api.railway-stations.org or at the Deutsche Bahn developer site: https://developer.deutschebahn.com/store/apis/list where you can also find an online and executable version of the swagger documentation.

 ## build
 To build the project, you need Maven and Java 8.